MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors-edid-extension.md

 ---

-# EDID Extension (VSDB) for HMDs and Specialized Displays
+# EDID extension for head-mounted and specialized monitors

 *Specification for Display Manufacturers*